A surgical dataset from the da Vinci Research Kit for task automation and recognition: Introduction

 \section{Introduction}

 Surgical Data Science (SDS) is emerging as a new knowledge domain in healthcare.
 In the field of surgery, it can provide many advances in virtual coaching, surgeon skill evaluation and complex tasks learning from surgical robotic systems \cite{Vedula2020SurgicalDomain}, as well as in the gesture recognition domain \cite{Perez-del-Pulgar2019}, \cite{Ahmidi2017ASurgery}.
+Surgical scene understanding has become an essential task for developing intelligent systems able to collaborate with surgeons during a real intervention \cite{Saras}.
 The development of large datasets related to the execution of surgical tasks using robotic systems would support these advances, providing detailed information of the surgeon movements, in terms of both kinematics and dynamics data, as well as video recordings.
+Moreover, public datasets allows to compare the performance of different algorithms proposed in the literature.

-One of the most known dataset in this field is the JIGSAWS dataset, described in \cite{Gao2014JHU-ISIModeling}.
-In this work, they defined three surgical tasks that were performed by 6 surgeons using the da Vinci Research Kit (dVRK).
-This research platform, based on the first-generation commercial da Vinci Surgical System (by Intuitive Surgical, Inc., Sunnyvale, CA) and integrated with ad-hoc electronics, firmware and software, can provide kinematics and dynamics data along with the video recordings.
-The JIGSAWS dataset contains 76 motion variables collected at 30 samples per second for 101 trials of the tasks.
+Rivas-Blanco et al. \cite{Rivas-Blanco2021ASurgery} provides a list of 13 publicly available datasets in the surgical domain.
+Most datasets include video data, but only two of them incorporate kinematic data, which provides a big amount of useful information for analyzing metrics related to the motion of the tools.
+Kinematic data is recorded from a da Vinci Research Kit (dVRK), a research platform based on the first-generation commercial da Vinci Surgical System (by Intuitive Surgical, Inc., Sunnyvale, CA).
+This platform has a software package that provides kinematics and dynamics data of the Master Tool and the Patient Side Manipulators.

+The JIGSAWS dataset, described in \cite{Gao2014JHU-ISIModeling} is the most known dataset in surgical robotics.
+This dataset includes 76-dimensional kinematic data along with the video data for 101 trials of three elementary surgical tasks (suturing, knot-tying, and needle-passing) performed by 6 surgeons using the dVRK.
+On the other hand, the UCL dVRK dataset \cite{SL18} contains 14 videos using the dVRK on five different kinds of animal tissue.
+For each video frame, an associated image of the virtual tools is produced using a dVRK simulator.